Hi there, thanks for writing to us on AskGuru.

-When you sign a tenancy agreement, the tenants have an interest in the property giving them exclusive possession for a fixed period of a certain duration, usually in consideration of a payment termed 'rent'.
+When you sign a tenancy agreement, you have an interest in the property giving you exclusive possession for a fixed period of a certain duration, usually in consideration of a payment termed 'rent'.

 The essential features of the tenancy are as follows:

 - Tenant has exclusive possession of the property.

 - Tenancy runs for a certain or fixed period of time.

 - Landlord’s rights are subject to the tenancy.

 - Landlord has reversionary interest of the property upon termination of the tenancy.

 When a tenant signs a Tenancy Agreement with a landlord, he/she is bounded by the following covenants: